greysteil/spot-gps/README.md

 ## Configuration

-Timeout options can be configured globally:
+Timeout options can be configured globally, or you can rely on the default values below:

 ```ruby
 SPOT.configure do |config|